MSc in Environmental Change and Management

 Equality, diversity and inclusion

-The University of Oxford, School of Geography and the Environment, and Environmental Change Institute are committed to fostering an inclusive culture which promotes equality, values diversity and maintains a working, learning and social environment in which the rights and dignity of all its staff and students are respected.
+The University of Oxford, School of Geography and the Environment, and the Environmental Change Institute are committed to fostering an inclusive culture which promotes equality, values diversity and maintains a working, learning and social environment in which the rights and dignity of all its staff and students are respected.

 You can find out more about the University of Oxford’s stance and policies on equality, diversity and inclusion on the University’s website.